In this document:

 You can also do additions on other operation types, for example, transfers.

-Finally click ‘Save’ to create a draft or ‘Save and Update” to finalise the operation.
+Finally click ‘Save’ to create a draft or ‘Save and Update” to finalize the operation.

 An example addition operation filled out.